 On April 23, 2021, Telkomsel and Jiwasraya agreed to terminate the insurance program contract (as mentioned above) and entered into restructuring agreement.
 The agreement replaced the benefit plan from annuities to lumpsum benefit.
 Based on this agreement, both parties agreed to determine the Cash Value ("CV") at the termination date which divided into CV for active participant and passive participant amounting to Rp857 billion and Rp73 billion, respectively.
-There was a 5% cut from CV for active participant, hence the 95% of Rp857 billion (or equal to Rp814 billion) plus Rp73 billion will be the amount that subsequently taken over by IFG Life when the agreement with IFG Life become effective and accordingly, the restructuring agreement will be terminated.
-On December 31, 2022, the CV of active participant amounting to Rp853 billion.
+There was a 5% cut from CV for active participant, hence the 95% of Rp857 billion (or equal to Rp814 billion) plus Rp73 billion will be the amount that subsequently taken over by PT Asuransi Jiwa IFG ("IFG Life") when the agreement with IFG Life become effective and accordingly, the restructuring agreement will be terminated.
+As of November 30, 2023, the cash fund had been completely taken over by IFG Life with no changes was applied to the terms of the plan and cash value being transferred at the transfer date, and accordingly, the restructuring agreement was terminated.

-On June 27, 2023, the Company and Telkomsel signed an agreement regarding Dapen to appoint Telkomsel as a Partner of the Company as the sole Founder, which resulted in rights and obligations to Telkomsel as governed in the Pension Fund Agreement effective from the transfer of business date.
+On June 27, 2023, the Company and Telkomsel signed an agreement regarding Dapen to appoint Telkomsel as a Partner of the Company as the sole Founder, which resulted in rights and obligations to Telkomsel as governed in the Pension Fund Agreement effective from the business transfer of IndiHome consumer business segment to Telkomsel.

-Effective from the transfer of business date, Telkomsel sponsors a defined benefit pension plan for transferring employees hired prior to July 1, 2002.
+Effective from the business transfer of IndiHome consumer business segment to Telkomsel, Telkomsel sponsors a defined benefit pension plan for transferring employees hired prior to July 1, 2002.
 The plan is governed by the pension laws in Indonesia and managed by Dapen.
 Dapen is managed in accordance with the Pension Fund and Investment Directives Regulations, which is determined by the Company as the Founder and is carried out by the Board of Management.
 The Board of Management is monitored by the Oversight Board, appointed by the Founder.

-The pension benefits are paid based on the participating employees' latest basic salary at retirement and the number of years of their service.
+The pension benefits are paid based on the participating employee's latest basic salary at retirement and the number of years of their service.
 The participating employees contribute 18% of their basic salaries to the pension fund.
-Telkomsel has not made contributions to the pension fund yet for the period ended September 30, 2023.
+Telkomsel's contribution to the pension fund for the year ended December 31, 2023 was amounting to Rp20.50 billion.

-The actuarial valuation for the defined benefit pension plan was performed based on the measurement date as of December 31, 2022 and 2021 with reports dated February 28, 2023 and March 24, 2022, respectively, by KKA Halim and Partner, an independent actuary in association with Milliman, and KKA Santhi Devi and Ardianto Handoyo, an independent actuary in association with WTW.
-The principal actuarial assumptions used by the independent actuary as of December 31, 2022 and 2021, are as follows:
+The actuarial valuation for the defined benefit pension plan was performed based on the measurement date as of December 31, 2023 and 2022 with reports dated March 5, 2024 and February 28, 2023, respectively, by KKA Halim and Partner, an independent actuary in association with Milliman.
+The principal actuarial assumptions used by the independent actuary as of December 31, 2023 and 2022, are as follows:

-2022 2021
+2023 2022

-Discount rate 7.15% 7.00%
+Discount rate 6.70% 6.75% - 7.25%

-Rate of compensation increases 8.00% 8.00%
+Rate of compensation increases 7.50% - 8.00% 6.10% - 8.00%

 Indonesian mortality table 2019 2019